StellarsJayNorthwest/wildjays-art/README.md

 <div class="endgallery"></div>
 ```

-## Gallery instructions: three? images side-by-side
+## Gallery instructions: more than two images side-by-side

-TODO: Might be nice to have a three-banger gallery for portrait images but I haven't added the CSS for that yet.
+Use the same div example above but replace galleryouter2 with galleryouter3 or galleryouter4.